-NB: This is for reporting concerns about staff and not for reporting concerns about pupils.
+NB: This is for reporting concerns about staff and not for reporting concerns about students.

 Thank you for reporting your concerns.
-We are grateful to you for taking the safety and welfare of our pupils seriously.
+We are grateful to you for taking the safety and welfare of our students seriously.
 Please fill in the below form, including as much detail as you can, and return it directly to the Headmaster or Chair of Governors.
 Please refrain from discussing this concern with anyone other than the Headmaster or the DSL until the matter has been dealt with.
 We ask that you keep all details, including the name of the staff member to whom the concern pertains, confidential.

-Your details
+You r details

 Name (optional)

 Role

 Date and time of completing this form

-Details of individual whom the concern is about
+Details of individual w /hom the concern is about

 Name

 Role

 Relationship to the individual who is reporting the concern, e.g., manager, colleague

 Details of concern

-Please include as much detail as possible.
-Think about the following: What behaviour and/or

-incident are you reporting?
-What exactly happened?
-Why does the behaviour and/or incident worry

-you?
-Why do you believe the behaviour and/or incident is not consistent with our Staff Code of
+ned?
+Why does the behaviour and/or incident worry or incident is not consistent with our Staff Code of

-Conduct?

-Details of an y pupils involved

-, papino o

-Name(s)

-Name(s)

-Do you believe there is a risk of harm to

-pupils, either now or in the f

-result of the individual's behav

-your answer.

-/ • • • • • • • • • • • • • • • • • • •

-Ne xt steps

-What would you like to see happen in

-response to your cond ern?

-Ct. and an

-Signature

-For use by safeguarding t eam upon receipt of concern

-Date and time concern

-received

-Signature of Headmaster or

-Chair of Governors

-01 0010111010 İ

-Actions to be taken, e.g., no action, investigation, reclassification as allegation meeting the harms threshold.
+Details of any students involved Name(s) Do you believe there is a risk of harm to students, either now or in the future, as a result of the individual's behaviour?
+Explain your answer.
+Next steps What would you like to see happen in response to your concern?
+Signature For use by safeguarding t eam upon receipt of concern Date and time concern received Signature of Headmaster or Chair of Governors Actions to be taken, e.g., no action, investigation, reclassification as allegation meeting the harms threshold.